morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Review by @morrownr: 2025-12-11, testing was with kernels 6.18, 6.17 and 6.12.

-I tested this adapter in managed mode during July and August of this year.
+Managed Mode: I tested managed mode during July and August of this year.
 I had to send a patch to linux-wireles to include the VID/PID of this adapter so that it would be plug and Play.
 That patch went into kernel 6.17 and has been backported to kernel 6.12 (LTS).
 The new kernel 6.18 and later will also include this patch.
 I was able to identify a bug that limited speed and working with a Mediatek dev to come up with and test a patch that went into kernel 6.17.
 It was backported as well.

-I tested AP mode during September and October.
+AP Mode: I tested AP mode during September and October.
 I did not find any bugs in AP mode.
 I created a new example [hostapd.conf](https://github.com/morrownr/USB-WiFi/blob/main/home/AP_Mode/hostapd-WiFi7.conf).
 I primarily tested with WiFi 7 using the 6 GHz band.
-The 6 GHz band may be problematic in some countries.
-It is not an issue with this driver or adapter but rather with the wireless database and affects all adapters and drivers.
+The 6 GHz band may be problematic in some countries such as the US.
+EU countries should have no problems.
+The problem is not an issue with this driver or adapter but rather with the wireless database and affects all adapters and drivers regarding 6 GHz AP mode.
 I am very impressed with AP mode.

-I tested this adapter in monitor mode during November and December.
-Following a report on monitor mode:
+Monitor Mode: I tested this adapter in monitor mode during November and December.
+Following is a report on monitor mode:

 ```
 2025-12-07